mojaloop/ml-perf-characterization/20230727/s9-1690470790793/README.md

-# Scenario 9 - ALS Baseline with Sims, MySQL in-memory DB
+# Scenario 9 - FSPIOP Discovery GET Parties with ALS + Sims + In-Memory MySQL DB - ALS:v14.2.2, scale:1, k6vu:1

 The End-to-end operation from the K6 test-runner included the following HTTP operations for each *iteration*: